Head(s) of Residence Council

-Class Of 2020 Junior Class President
+Class of 2020 Junior Class President

-Sophie Goldstein & Milan Frederick
+Sophie Goldstein and Milan Frederick

 Our names are Sophie Goldstein (sgoldstei1@bmc) and Milan Fredrick (mfredrick@bmc).
 We are running for junior class presidents.
 This past year, we had the privilege of serving as co-heads of elections which gave us a lot of experience working on our organizational and leadership skills.
 A big motivation for being so involved with SGA is making it an inclusive and approachable organization.
 To us, and what we hear from a lot of our peers, is that SGA is confusing, intimidating, and misunderstood.
 We want to work to close this gap between SGA and our community, so we can better include the voices of everyone (!!) on campus as equally and fairly as possible.

 Additionally, as class presidents, we would incorporate the skills and experiences we learned last year in everything we do.
 We work very well together—Sophie deals with the more technical side and Milan deals with the public speaking side, generally.
 We have a strong sense of organization, routine regarding posting on Facebook and speaking with SGA members and attending meetings, and we work well together.
 We are effective and we get our stuff done which is extremely important!